wicklanm/SIEM-Lab-using-ElasticSearch-and-Kibana/README.md

 <img width="1073" height="900" alt="1_ Review_activitylogs_onLinixServer" src="https://github.com/user-attachments/assets/a216e0a9-26a5-46cf-b82b-579c915e1144" />

+_Check Dashboard for failed Athentications_
 Now that we have our dashboard up, we want to look for failed authentications for brute force attacks.
 Some fields qwe are looking for are
 - failed attempts
 - user
 - source ip address

 <img width="1911" height="641" alt="2_Failed_attempt_logs" src="https://github.com/user-attachments/assets/0b0ce3e6-6a38-4ec5-ac99-d5ba611616f9" />

+_Add Columns to dashboard to look for failed attempts_

 To get some valid data regarding attemps made from questionable sources, we want to add columns (list of colums found on left under 'search field name), we want to add 'system.auth.ssh.event', username, source.ip, and the source.geo.country_name.
 We can now see failed attempts amde from these external sources.